matheus-git/binkit/README.md

 binaries.
 It can display ELF metadata, disassemble x86-64 code, calculate an injection plan, append a payload, and update the executable entry point.

-> Use Binkit only with software you own or are authorized to analyze.
-Modifying or injecting
+> Use Binkit only on binaries you own or are authorized to modify.
+You are responsible for complying with applicable laws, licenses, and policies.
-> code into third-party software without permission may be illegal.
-This project is intended
-> for education, research, and authorized security analysis.

 ## Features